How to Use the Command 'play' from SoX (with examples)

 Explanation:

-• audiofile: This is the path to the audio file you want to play.
+: This argument specifies the exact path to the audio file you wish to play.
+Replace this with the actual file path on your system.

 Example output: